 I remember being early in my mommin’ career, and I took a parenting course to help me with … well … mommin’, a subject I was attempting to figure out while on the job.
-The instructor told a story about how deer, in an attempt to show their dominance, lock horns, and the real stubborn ones have died (their remains found) with their antlers still entangled.
+The instructor told a story about how deer, in an attempt to show their dominance, lock horns, and the real stubborn ones die (their remains found) with their antlers still entangled.
 She was using this as an analogy for parent-child power struggles.

 Fast forward a few years.
 I sprang out of bed with a panicked gasp, sweating profusely.
 I had just had the most bizarre dream where my son and I were two deer asserting power over the other, fighting to the bitter end.